 Depot Avenue Segment 4: Construction is underway for this project on Southeast Depot Avenue (SE 7th Avenue) between Southeast Sixth Street and Southeast Williston Road.
 Progress to date includes the replacement of the stormwater culverts at Sweetwater Branch Tributary and the partial completion of the new stormwater conveyance system.
 Once complete, the project will feature a roundabout at Southeast Seventh Street, decorative lighting, brick sidewalks, improved drainage and a new roadway surface.
 Construction will take place under local closures to expedite the schedule.
 The project is expected to be complete in spring 2018.
 For more information, please contact Stefan Broadus, project manager, at 352-393-8406 or firstname.lastname@example.org.

 Suburban Heights Beville Creek Restoration: This project consists of the stabilization and restoration of a heavily eroded segment of Beville Creek, which flows through the Suburban Heights neighborhood.
 The restoration includes the construction of a series of armored step pools and one cascade features known as regenerative stormwater conveyance features.
 Additional stabilization improvements include gabion baskets, Flexamat (a rolled erosion control blanket) and native seeding and planting.
 The proposed work limits begin south of Northwest 14th Avenue and continue south and east approximately 1,000 feet into Cofrin Nature Park.
 Beville Creek provides wildlife with a connection from Cofrin Park to Kingwood Lake.
-Construction began in early April, and will be complete in September.
-For more information, please contact Betsy Waite, project manager, at 352-393-8405 or firstname.lastname@example.org.
+Construction began in early April, and the completion date has been extended to November due to the impacts of Hurricane Irma.
+For more information, please contact Betsy Waite, project manager, at 352-393-8405 or email@example.com.

 Citizen and Customer Satisfaction